 The AVMA states that many of these joint supplements for dogs consistently fail quality and potency tests, which leads to adverse or no effects.
 It’s essential that you research and scrutinize the quality of the joint supplement for your dog before buying it.

 However, If you asked a group of dog owners what’s the best joint supplement for dogs, you would likely get a whole bunch of responses that include products that contain glucosamine and chondroitin.
-Products like Cosequin™ even claim things like being the #1 veterinarian recommended brand.
+Products like Cosequin™ even claim things like being the #1 veterinarian-recommended brand.
 In a paper posted by Evidence-Based Veterinary Medicine, there is a definitive call for more studies to prove the efficacy of glucosamine and chondroitin for joint health.

 Research Does Not Support The Effects Claimed

-At Rogue, we have already written on the fact that the research does not support the effects claimed.
+At Rogue, we have already written about the fact that the research does not support the effects claimed.
 No one knows for sure if or how much Glucosamine and Chondroitin benefit joint health in dogs.
 More importantly, no one is considering the fact that there are known GI distress concerns from the sodium these products contain as well as any other unknown potential risks for long-term use.

 Can Glucosamine Cause Liver Damage in Dogs?

 Yes.
-Recent studies have found that Glucosamine and Chondroitin for dogs can cause liver damage.
+Recent studies have found that Glucosamine and Chondroitin in dogs can cause liver damage.
 This damage is usually a result of too high of a dosage.
 Glucosamine and Chondroitin for dogs can also cause gastrointestinal and glucose regulation issues.